-This project will lead to major advances in information technology and applicable to the national priority areas.
-The outcomes of this innovative project will address many of the challenges facing our nation:
+The LIGHT project, building on the COIN and GDSS systems, will lead to major advances in information technology applicable to the national priority areas.
+The outcomes of this innovative project address many of the challenges facing our nation:

 1. Theory and Technology.
-This project will produce a robust platform, the LIGHT System for Harmonization of Information Processing (SHIP), for effective and meaningful information interchange among very large scale (in terms of size and geographical locations) and diversified (in terms of media, schemas, and domains) systems.
-Reliability of systems will be significantly improved by dynamically incorporating semantically equivalent sources into the interconnected system.
-The general-purpose platform will allow new applications to be built quickly to facilitate information sharing among diverse groups of people, devices, and software systems.
-Since the platform will facilitate semantic level information interchange, any information receiver (people, devices, or software) can obtain customized information accurately and in a form and meaning that the receiver prefers.
+The LIGHT System for Harmonization of Information Processing (SHIP) provides an effective mechanism for effective and meaningful information interchange among very large scale (in terms of size and geographical locations) and diversified (in terms of media, schemas, and domains) systems.
+The reliability of systems is significantly improved by dynamically incorporating semantically equivalent sources into the interconnected system.
+It allows new applications to be built quickly to facilitate information sharing among diverse groups of people, devices, and software systems.
+Since it facilitates semantic level information interchange, any information receiver (people, devices, or software) can obtain customized information accurately and in a form and meaning that the receiver prefers.

-2. Address National Priorities.
-This project will significantly augment the effective use of information in our society and expand the frontiers of political science and information technology.
+2. National Priorities.
+This effort significantly augments the effective use of information in our society and expands the frontiers of political science and information technology.
 This has important applicability for increasing national security and prevention and attribution of terrorism.
-These findings will help to meet the goal of improved information utilization that also can be applied and extended to other important areas, such as economic effective of our society and advances in science and engineering.
-Through international collaborators we will be able to obtain a more robust handle on matters of context, culture, multiple interpretations, multilingualism, imperatives of localization, etc. This contribution also will lead to more effective use of information in society enabling more informed citizen participation.
+These findings help us to meet the goal of improved information utilization that also can be applied and extended to other important areas.
+Through international collaborators we will be able to obtain a more robust handle on matters of context, culture, multiple interpretations, multilingualism, imperatives of localization, etc. This also will lead to more effective use of information in society.

 3. Knowledge acquisition and interpretation.
-Two of the fundamental goals of this project are (1) the acquisition of information context knowledge (both for sources and users) and (2) the ability to use our proposed SHIP's reasoning ability about this knowledge to correctly and effectively organize and interpret the information.
+Two of the fundamental goals of this effort are (1) the acquisition of information context knowledge (both for sources and users) and (2) the ability to use our SHIP's reasoning ability about this knowledge to correctly and effectively organize and interpret the information.
+A third goal will be shaped as a result of work on the fundamental ones, namely, articulating and formalizing logics required for reasoning about emergent knowledge acquisition and interpretation needs in the evolution of a 'context' (i.e., situation, conflict, etc.) over time.